 *located on the Armstrong Campus

-The Master of Science in Sports Medicine curriculum is one of 18 graduate programs in the United States that meets the curricular and experiential competencies for the National Strength and Conditioning (NSCA) Education Recognition Program
+The Master of Science in Sports Medicine curriculum meets the curricular and experiential competencies for the National Strength and Conditioning (NSCA) Education Recognition Program

 Besides offering classes with knowledgeable and experienced professors, our Masters of Science program also provides students with practical experiences both in research projects as well as in the weight room.
 In terms of our research and practical experience capabilities, we have three main focus areas: strength and conditioning, biomechanics and exercise physiology.